 Independent Inquiry into Child Sexual Abuse [IICSA]

-On 27th November the public hearings commenced on Child Sex Abuse in the Roman Catholic Church and will continue until 15th December.
-The first case study will examine the English Benedictine Congregation including schools run by the congregation of which Downside is one.
-Ampleforth and St Benedict’s Ealing will also appear before the panel.
-We made an opening statement at the Inquiry which can be accessed here.
+On 27th November 2017 the public hearings commenced on Child Sex Abuse in the Roman Catholic Church and continued until 15th December.
+The first case study examined the English Benedictine Congregation including schools run by the congregation of which Downside is one.
+The Inquiry have now published a report on their findings which can be accessed here.